uvaai/ml1/99 exam/material/content.md

 **calculator**.
 The ruler and pencil will be useful for questions that require drawing or plotting of graphs and the calculator for any questions that require computation.
-Note that if you bring a graphical calculator to the exam, you might be asked to show any additional programs on the calculator (only relevant if you've added programs to your graphical calculator).
+Note that if you bring a graphical calculator to the exam, you'll need to remove any programs you've added to the calculator before the exam (only relevant if you've added programs to your graphical calculator).

 ## Additional material